lingtalfi/kaminos/app/class/KamilleWidgets/doc/implementation-notes.md

 - type: string, the type of the control.
 For common controls, it's the name of the html tag
+- label: string|null, the label of the control, defaults to the identifier if not set
 - htmlAttributes: array, html attributes to add to the control (which might/might not be a common html control)
 - hint: string|null, a message to display to help the user filling the control correctly
 - errors: array, an array of errors relating to this control.
 Note, the displaying of how many errors to display,